 Corporate loans are one of the most effective financing options for companies seeking to fund a new project or simply improve their cash flow.
 A corporate loan accounts for any kind of financing offered to a business, not an individual.
 There, however, are several kinds of corporate loans, all with their own terms and requirements.
 Exploring the various types of corporate loans offered to businesses can be massively advantageous to those looking to make the most of their financing.

 Commercial loans stipulate that funds distributed by a lender may only be used for business purposes.
-Commercial loans act as an umbrella term for several purchase-specific loans including commercial real estate loans.
+Commercial loans act as an umbrella term for several purchase-specific business loans including commercial real estate loans.
 Commercial real estate loans can apply when financing any real estate purchase that will be used solely for business purposes; this can include general office spaces, retail locations and even apartment complexes.
 Commercial loans generally require considerable collateral from the business, almost always including the real estate or item being financed.

 Commercial loans are generally reserved for larger companies since they are often used to fund large operations and have larger upfront costs.